moofikk/mask-rcnn-all-22-footage/README.md

 Batched processing improves performance in long videos<br>

 ## 🛠️ Future Improvements
-Custom segmentation for yard lines and hash marks using fine-tuned Mask R-CNN Formation recognition and play classification Integration into a Streamlit dashboard for web-based interaction
+Custom segmentation for yard lines and hash marks using fine-tuned Mask R-CNN<br>
+Formation recognition and play classification<br>
+Integration into a Streamlit dashboard for web-based interaction<br>

 ## 🧑‍💻 Author
 Made by Velan